Skip to main content

 • Store large volumes of information across multiple related entities

-• Enforce rules like “each course belongs to exactly one department”
+• Enforce rules like "each product belongs to exactly one category"

-• Allow multiple stakeholders (registrar, instructors, students) to access the same truth
+• Allow multiple stakeholders (sellers, support teams, analysts) to access the same truth

-• Secure sensitive records, such as grades, while providing reliable backups
+• Secure sensitive records, such as customer contact details and payments

 • Run complex analytical queries without duplicating data in spreadsheets